krn-sm/useless_project_temp/README.md

 The final round in the game

 ![Screenshot7 ](endpage.png)
-The end of the game with some gun sounds for showing who is powerful in this game
+The end of the game

 # Diagrams